My degree is in literature and education, and this is my ninth ACC Basketball Preview in ten years for the Hubpages family of websites.

 2020-2021: 18-11, 10-6 in the ACC (6th); lost to Wisconsin in the 1st round of the NCAA Tournament

-Departures: Day’Ron Sharpe (9.5 ppg., 7.6 rpg.) entered the NBA Draft; Walker Kessler (4.4 ppg., 3.2 rpg.) transferred to Auburn, Garrison Brooks (10.2 ppg., 6.9 rpg.) transferred to Mississippi St., and Walker Miller transferred to Monmouth; Sterling Manley entered the transfer portal
+Departures: Day’Ron Sharpe (9.5 ppg., 7.6 rpg.) was a 1st round pick in the NBA Draft; Sterling Manley graduated and will not return; Walker Kessler (4.4 ppg., 3.2 rpg.) transferred to Auburn, Garrison Brooks (10.2 ppg., 6.9 rpg.) transferred to Mississippi St., Walker Miller transferred to Monmouth, and Andrew Platek transferred to Siena

 Major Additions: 6-11 Marquette transfer Dawson Garcia, 6-8 Virginia transfer Justin McCoy, 6-7 top 70 recruit Dontrez Styles, 6-9 Oklahoma transfer Brady Manek, and 6-4 top 70 recruit D’Marco Dunn